 - Transportation in a commuter highway vehicle

-- Any transit pass, OR
+- Any transit pass

 - Qualified parking benefits